 Why: the ship is moving at a constant speed, which is in a balanced status.
 For the athlete, it would be likely to do a long jump on ground.
 Since he uses the same strength every time he tries, the distance should be equal.

-Why: before he jumps, he moves as the car does (with a same velocity); after he jumps off and lands, he still has the same velocity with the car, therefore, he could …show more content…
+Why: before he jumps, he moves as the car does (with a same velocity); after he jumps off and lands, he still has the same velocity with the car, therefore, he could easily fall toward the …show more content…

 Why: according to Newton’s third law of motion, F1 and F2 are a pair of equal-but-opposite forces.